AbhijitBarui/SimmiFJobHub/README.md

         Authentication(Register/Login functionality)
         Database Integration
         Django Forms Data Submission through Web Application Rendering Data from Database to Frontend
+        However we were asked to use some Creativity to make the project look professional.

+        So I decided to design a Web Application where devs can put up job openings available in the company and applicants can check for vacancies and apply from the website itself.
+        Additional features include
+        <a>reviewing those applications and shortlisting them from webapp.
+        <b>Dashboard/Profile where applicants can check their job application status.

 # requirements
         Python programming language installed in the desktop environment Terminal
-        Source Code Editor(used VSCode for this particular project) PostgreSQL for Database
+        Source Code Editor(used VSCode for this particular project) PostgreSQL for Database(No need since Default sql database is set for making process easier)

 # how-to-operate:
         Creating and activating a Virtual environment before cloning in the machine is suggested.